Tenacious-E/Subway_Restaurant_Optimizer/README.md

 ## Where to place Subways

-<p> Using a gradient boosted random forest, I in input my features, cross validated, and recieved predictions for each zip.
+<p> Using a gradient boosted random forest, I input my features, cross validated, and recieved predictions for each zip.
 Below are some conclusions.</p>

 <img align="right" width="950" height="450" src="places_not_to_put.png">
 <p> In the red are sub optimal locations to put a Subway.
 Each red dot represents a zip where the model predict one or less than the number of Subways are actually there</p>